 Length: 8km (Not a looped walk so walkers must return or arrange a drop off or collection)

-Terrain: A mostly flat dirt road rising gently over last 3km
+Terrain: A mostly flat dirt/gravel road rising gently over last 3km

 This walk is a natural extension of the lakeside walk.
 It follows the shortest and most easily negotiated natural route through the Derryveagh Mountains.
 However, before the glen road was built, the route was so rocky and densely wooded as to be virtually impassable.
 Old settlements, now derelict, and native oak woodland can be seen along the walk which offers spectacular views of Lough Veagh and the surrounding mountains.
-A guidebook for this walk is available from the visitor centre.
 (Location: Start at Castle 602022, 920990, Head of Glen 597046, 915804 and return to Castle)

 Lough Inshagh Walk